urewo396/Food-ECode-Scanner/README.md

 ## To Do List 📝

-- [ ] Create a slick desktop app with UI
+- [x] Create a primitive desktop app with UI
+- [ ] Update the look of the desktop app
 - [ ] Convert the desktop app into a mobile app (iOS & Android)
 - [ ] Find or build a better, more reliable food additives database
 - [ ] Implement barcode scanning with OCR for easy input